I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmaenabler/nf-wdfdmaenabler-wdfdmaenablerwdmgetdmaadapter.md

 The pointer that <b>WdfDmaEnablerWdmGetDmaAdapter</b> returns is valid until the DMA enabler object is deleted.
 If the driver provides an <a href="..\wdfobject\nc-wdfobject-evt_wdf_object_context_cleanup.md">EvtCleanupCallback</a> function for the DMA enabler object, the pointer is valid until the callback function returns.

-The following code example creates a DMA enabler object and then obtains pointers to the WDM <a href="..\wdm\ns-wdm-_dma_adapter.md">DMA_ADAPTER</a> structures that the framework creates for read and write operations.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |